Lily Wan Wah Lau

 What are your favorite citizen science projects to work on?

-My favorite citizen science projects are Stardust@home, Disk Detective, Solar Stormwatch, Planet Hunters and Supernova Hunters.
+My favorite citizen science projects are Stardust@home, Disk Detective, Solar Stormwatch, Planet Hunters (this project has concluded; Planet Hunters TESS has taken its place), and Supernova Hunters.
 These projects help unlock the secrets of the universe, and I want to be part of that.

 What do you do when you’re not doing science with NASA?
 Tell us about your job and your hobbies!

 When I am not doing science projects, I spend time on photography and making abstract art.
 Taking cool animal and insect pictures is a challenge, but it is what I enjoy most.
-I can’t ask a monkey at a zoo, or a butterfly in the wild, to pose for me, so I just have to have patience.
+I can’t ask a monkey at a zoo or a butterfly in the wild to pose for me, so I just have to have patience.
 I still do other types of photography, like nature and street photos, as well.
-And the reason why I love making abstract art so much is because it allows my brain to go wild!
+And the reason why I love making abstract art so much is that it allows my brain to go wild!

 What have you discovered or learned as a NASA citizen scientist?

 One thing I have learned when doing Stardust@home projects is to just have fun.
-With that in mind, I would not give up, even if I search through hundreds of focus movies without finding any potential dust particles.
-“If you’re not having fun, you’re not doing it right.” – Jim Westphal
+With that in mind, I would not give up, even if I searched through hundreds of focus movies without finding any potential dust particles.
+We are guided by a quote from project leader Dr. Andrew Westphal’s father, Jim Westphal: “If you’re not having fun, you’re not doing it right.”

 What first sparked your interest in space and science?